-Native to Central America, poinsettia (Euphorbia pulcherrima) has become on the the most beloved holiday plants in the United States.
+Native to Central America, poinsettia (Euphorbia pulcherrima) has become one the the most beloved holiday plants in the United States.
 With dramatic red bracts and crisp dark green leaves, poinsettia cheers us as the days grow colder and shorter.
-This plant has come to represent festive, joyful times as we celebrate our ties to family and friends. would December still feel as merry without poinsettias prominently displayed in our homes and businesses?
+This plant has come to represent festive, joyful times as we celebrate our ties to family and friends.
+Would December still feel as merry without poinsettias prominently displayed in our homes and businesses?
 Americans can choose from among dozens of varieties to raise our holiday spirits, and they do, with holiday poinsettia purchases totaling more than $250 million annually.

 A Brief History

 Euphorbia pulcherrima, originating in the Taxco del Alarcon region of Southern Mexico, was used by the Aztecs as a source of purplish dye for textiles and cosmetics as well as for the base for a medicine to treat fever.
 This plant may have remained in obscurity if it had not been noticed by Joel Roberts Poinsett (1779-1851), the first United States Ambassador to Mexico.
 During a visit to Taxco del Alarcon in 1828, Poinsett became intrigued by the bright red bracts brilliantly displayed during the short days of winter.
 Although Poinsett had attended medical school to follow in this father’s footsteps, he developed a deep interest in botany.
 His passion led him to eventually found the institution we now call the Smithsonian Institute.
-Its also led him to collect E. pulcherrima during 1828 and take this unique plant home to his plantation in Greenville, South Carolina.
-Poinsett propagated during from his collection to share with friends and botanical gardens.
+It also led him to collect E. pulcherrima during 1828 and take this unique plant home to his plantation in Greenville, South Carolina.
+Poinsett propagated from his collection to share with friends and botanical gardens.
 This plant has subsequently been dubbed the “poinsettia” in the United States and most of the English-speaking world to honor Joel Robert Poinsett.

 Breeding and Production

 Even with all the breeding programs to develop new colors or forms, production practices are still rooted where poinsettias originated.
 Poinsettia plants require special production methods to encourage the bracts to change color in time for holiday cheer.
-Growers must provide shorter days by drawing black cloth over the pants to simulate a longer period of darkness.
+Growers must provide shorter days by drawing black cloth over the plants to simulate a longer period of darkness.
 Even a small flash of light during the night can inhibit the transformation.

-Of the various diseases and pests affecting poinsettia during production, IR-4 Project has worked to develop efficacy information on some key problems.
+Of the various diseases and pests affecting poinsettia during production, the IR-4 Project has worked to develop efficacy information on some key problems.
 For Phytophthora and Pythium root rots, newer products like Fenstop and Segway were compared to the standard Stature and Subdue MAXX in order to develop data to support labels.
 For Q whiteflies, IR-4 screened 35 products, including Judo and Safari, contributing significantly to the information used to create a Whitefly Management Plan for ornamental production.

 With the IR-4 research efforts, United States growers will continue to have healthy crops, so we call can continue to brighten our holidays with cheerful, live poinsettia displays.